Tools and resources to help your company expand globally

 Tax Base For Residents and Non-Residents

-To be considered a tax resident, an individual must either spend six continuous months in the country during a single calendar year, or spend more than six months (whether consecutive or not) within a period of two consecutive calendar years.
-If domicile is acquired before residence and the intention is to remain in Chile permanently or for a significant period of time, normal taxation applies as of the date of entry into the country.
+Tax residence in Chile is established by residing continuously for six months in one calendar year or for more than six months, whether consecutive or not, over two consecutive calendar years.
+If domicile is established before residence, with the intent to stay permanently or for a significant period, regular taxation applies from the date of entry into the country.

 Tax Rate